-- Practise and time the presentation
+- practise and time the presentation

-- Speak confidently and clearly
+- speak confidently and clearly

-- Remember to include a bibliography
+- remember to include a bibliography.

-Guide to Bibliographies and Referencing
+Guide to bibliographies and referencing

-What is it?
+What is a bibliography?

 A bibliography is a list of resources you have used in researching an assignment.
 It is placed at the end of your work and is organised alphabetically by the author's surname or title (if there is no author.)
 There are different systems of writing bibliographies.